Share This Article

 Stress-Management Techniques

-You also learn to deal with anxiety by distracting your thoughts and focusing on something else.
+You can also learn to deal with anxiety by distracting your thoughts and focusing on something else.
 That’s what makes deep breathing, yoga, and meditation so effective.
-Take your time, you do not necessarily have to keep up with the pace technology is moving ahead.
-Don’t add on to the stress you are already going through.
+Take your time, you don’t necessarily have to keep up with the pace at which technology is moving.
+Don’t add on to the stress you’re already going through.
 Give yourself time to adapt to the technology.

 Seeking Professional Help

 If self-help techniques fail to make a difference, getting professional help is your next step.
-Your Technophobia may have some deep-rooted issues that need resolving.
-Your psychologist can help you identify these.
+Your technophobia may have some deep-rooted issues that need resolving.
+Your therapist can help you identify these.
 During the process, you’ll gain perspective and understand yourself better.
-Psychologists use certain techniques to reduce the anxiety associated with the object or situation of fear.
-They may use cognitive behavior therapy or psychodynamic therapy to treat your Technophobia.
+Therapists use certain techniques to reduce the anxiety associated with the object or situation of fear.
+They may use cognitive behavioral therapy or psychodynamic therapy to treat your technophobia.

 Psychodynamic Therapy

-Psychodynamic therapy has you exploring your childhood issues and traumas that may have triggered your Technophobia.
+Psychodynamic therapy allows you to explore your childhood issues and traumas that may have triggered your technophobia.

 Exposure Therapy